Pentax K-mount: K-mount

 The original K-mount is a simple bayonet connection with three tabs.
 It was introduced with the K series of cameras.
 The lens is locked into the camera with an approx. 70° clockwise turn (when looking at the front of the camera).

 The only linkage with the camera is mechanical and involves the aperture.
 A slot between two of the bayonet tabs on the lens allows the stop-down coupler from the camera to sense the aperture setting on the lens and adjust the light meter display accordingly.
 Opposite this is the diaphragm release from the lens which extends into the camera body and holds open the spring-loaded diaphragm of the lens.
 When setting up a shot this keeps the diaphragm fully open.
 When the shutter is released, so is this lever.
 It allows the diaphragm to close to the desired setting while the film is being exposed, and opens it again after the shutter closes.

 Both of these linkages are arranged so that they are aligned and spring-loaded by the act of inserting the lens and turning it until it locks.

 Bodies equipped with the original K-mount include the K series, the M series except the ME F, and the LX.
 Lenses that support it include those labelled 'SMC Pentax', 'SMC Pentax-M' and 'SMC Pentax-A'.
 These K-mount bodies cannot use lenses that lack an aperture ring, such as FAJ or DA.

-K-mount lenses can be used on all Pentax bodies, but are restricted to stopped down mode when used with "crippled" K_{AF}-mount bodies (see below).
+K-mount lenses can be used on all Pentax bodies, but are restricted to stopped down mode when used with “modified" K_{AF}-mount bodies (see below).

 K_{F}-mount

 Pentax ME F and SMC Pentax-AF 35-70/2.8, the only products using the K_{F}-mount.

 The K_{F}-mount was Pentax's first attempt at an autofocus system.
 This autofocus system used sensors in the camera body and a motor in the lens.
 The two were connected via five new electrical contacts on the bayonet mount itself.
 One permitted the lens to turn on the camera's metering and focus sensors, two focused the lens (towards and away from infinity) and two appear to have been unused and may have been reserved for future functionality.

 The K_{F}-mount was largely a failure.
 Only one camera and one lens ever used this mount, the Pentax ME F and SMC Pentax-AF 35-70/2.8.
 The lens was somewhat large and cumbersome since it had to enclose both the focusing motor (with gears) and batteries to power it.
 K_{F} and the ME-F are similar in many ways to the system used by Canon in the ill-fated Canon T80, introduced several years later.

 The ME F can use all Pentax K-mount lenses which feature an aperture ring.
-The 35–70 mm lens can be used on all other Pentax K-mount bodies in manual focus mode, but it must be used stopped down on "crippled" K_{AF} bodies.
+The 35–70 mm lens can be used on all other Pentax K-mount bodies in manual focus mode, but it must be used stopped down on “modified" K_{AF} bodies.